shellbj/pyenv.el/README.md

 pyenv.el
 ========

-use pyenv to manage your Ruby versions within Emacs
+use pyenv to manage your Python versions within Emacs

 The mode is derived from senny/rbenv.el.